novakin/dns-failover-cloudflare-monit/README.md

 Setup DNS Failover for Cloudflare with monit

+## How does it work ?

+Best configuration requires 3 servers : primary, secondary and monit server.
+Still works with only two servers.

+Cloudflare DNS is configured to redirect internet traffic to  the primary server.

+Monit is constantly checking health of primary server.

+If primary web server stops to respond to ping, monit will launch a script.
+That script will modifiy CLoudflare DNS entry to redirect traffic to second webserver.

+Once primary webserver responds to ping again, Cloudflare DNS entry will be modified again

 ## Installation
 - Move cloudflare directory to root folder
 - Create a directory named logs in /root/cloudflare/